MariaKonstantinov/web_project_4/README.md

 **:four_leaf_clover: Project Description**

-A simple one-page website created using HTML5, CSS3 and JavaScript in compliance with specifications from Figma.
+This project represents a one-page website created using HTML5, CSS3 and JavaScript in compliance with specifications from Figma.
 The project is build with the technologies which provide responsiveness to all the elements so they are correctly displayed on popular screen sizes (max 1280px - browser, min 320px - mobile).
 JavaScript is used to add functionality to Form Fields in a Popup Box and save the edited values.
-BEM methodology used (flat file structure).

-**:four_leaf_clover: Project Technologies**
+**:four_leaf_clover: Project Technologies and Features**

+- HTML5

-HTML5, CSS3, JavaScript, Flexbox, Grid Layout, flat BEM, Media Queries.
+- CSS3 (including Flexbox, Grid Layout, Media Queries for responsive desing)

+- JavaScript (including ES6 Classes)

+- Webpack, Postcss, Babel

+- API Interaction

+- Flat BEM file structure

 **:four_leaf_clover: Project Roadmap**